menu

 • implementing the best practices that we learned from the green projects – within the yellow and red ones.

 Also, we are always honest and transparent with our clients: we keep them posted on the current situation and provide them with possible solutions to any business problems.
 After months of implementing this type of project evaluation, we are now able to do it in a pretty quick and efficient manner.
-We are also working on incorporating machine learning solutions in the process to further increase our speed and accuracy.

-Both our efficiency and quality of software delivery have skyrocketed ever since we introduced these Delivery Success Indicators.
-We strongly believe that this is an approach that every solid IT company should adopt, especially if they often work on a number of different projects representing various degrees of complexity, simultaneously.
-From our experience, DSIs have allowed us to make significant improvements in these 6 main areas:
+We strongly believe that this is an approach that every solid IT company should adopt, especially if they often work on a number of different projects representing various degrees of complexity simultaneously.

 • We are able to maintain a higher standard of delivery process.